shi-mika/healthhub/README.md

 # Overall, HealthHub is a user-friendly and comprehensive healthcare app that offers convenience, transparency, and reliability to users.
-  # The app provides easy access to healthcare services and products, making it an essential tool for anyone who wants to take control of their health and well-being.
+  # The app provides easy access to healthcare products, making it an essential tool for anyone who wants to take control of their health and well-being.